jwzhanggy/tinyBIG/docs/examples/index.md

 # Examples

+In this tab, we will provide a list of example code to use the {{our}} model to address several different deep function learning tasks with the `tinybig` library.

+We assume you have read the PRN paper, as well as the provided tutorials already.
+Therefore, we will not explain the technical details for the model components in the example anymore.

 ## Examples of {{our}} for Continuous Function Approximation

 |              Example ID               |           Example Title           | Release Date |   Colab Link    |